dhafinrayhan/dummymart/README.md

 An example Flutter project that uses [Riverpod], [flutter_hooks], [Freezed], [Hive] and [go_router].

 This project uses [DummyJSON] API.
-Please not that DummyJSON doesn't apply your changes when creating, updating, or deleting items.
+Please note that DummyJSON doesn't apply your changes when creating, updating, or deleting items.
 This project correctly implements those actions, but expect no data changes due to the API limitations.

 ## Credentials
 Use these credentials to login: